“Ugh, now I can finally breathe.”

 ‘No unexpected events.’

-Casually dismissing the notification, he checked the additional information related to the special occupation.
+Casually dismissing the notification, I checked the additional information related to the special occupation.

 [Your first theft target has been registered.